lricci58/moneymap/README.md

 ## Why I Created This

 I started using Google Sheets for this project to keep track of my finance —income, spending, debt, etc.
-I slowly started automating thins with formulas.
+I slowly started automating things with formulas.
 Then I discovered AppScript and even managed to scrape webpages for real-time share prices.
 It was working like a charm!
-But after a while, I realized I created a Frankenstein’s monster of features that could totally be streamlined in a web app. -Also, I knew it'd be a cooler and more fun project than just exporting the Sheet as an .xlsx to improve the scripts' execution rates.
+But after a while, I realized I created a Frankenstein monster of features that could totally be streamlined in a web app. -Also, I knew it'd be a cooler and more fun project than just exporting the Sheet as an .xlsx to improve the scripts' execution rates.

 Now, I have a proper database design using MySQL, HTML, CSS, and JS for a fully customized frontend that just makes life easier 🤗, and PHP handling the backend.
-And let’s not forget my close friend VSCode —definitely a huge upgrade from the clunky AppScript editor.
+And let's not forget my close friend VSCode —definitely a huge upgrade from the clunky AppScript editor.

 ## Features